Chris95Hua/spriten/README.md

 No.

 #### Will you maintain and continue the development of this project in future?
+Short answer: Unlikely.
-Unlikely, unless I really have an awful lot of free time on my hands.
+Long answer: I'll most likely stop after clearing all the things in the to-do list below, unless I really have an awful lot of free time on my hands.
 However, feel free to fork this project and contribute if you wish to see this project in a more complete state.

 #### Why WinForms instead of WPF?
 While WPF is generally superior, it is not exactly as lightweight as I wanted after having experimented with a version build using WPF in early development stages.
 Indeed, sprite<sup>n</sup> will benefit a lot from the hardware acceleration offered by WPF, but GDI+ isn't *that* slow to begin with.
 Also, I doubt I can actually meet the tight deadline if I were to go with WPF since I don't have much experience working with WPF.